diagridio/catalyst-samples/hello_world/README.md

 For experimentation, you can modify the `orderId` value and dispatch multiple messages.
 The consumer, running in the other terminal, should promptly log these incoming messages.

+## Advantages of Using CRA's Pub/Sub API
+TODO

 ## Next steps
 This tutorial demonstrates the fastest way to interact with CRA APIs.
 As a next step, you can run real applicaiton with CRA APIs and discover the full power of Diagrid CLI in the next tutorial.